 Over-the-air (OTA) updates enable frequent optimization of airport ground operations built on our proprietary algorithms.
-Moonware's cloud-based fleet management network efficiently streamlines vehicle movements for a determined airfield use case, pulling real-time location data from each vehicle and integrating with the existing databases and cloud infrastructures of service providers.
+Moonware's cloud-based fleet management network efficiently streamlines vehicle movements for a determined airfield use case, pulling real-time location data from each vehicle and integrating with the existing databases and cloud infrastructures of service providers

 Moonware’s solution was conceived by the surging need for efficient ground handling operations in increasingly congested and saturated airspaces around the world.

-Our team leverages years of combined experience building frontier tech across aerospace, robotics, and automotive to solve a critical airfield logistics problem.
+Our team leverages years of combined experience building frontier tech across the aerospace, robotics, and automotive sectors to solve a critical airfield logistics problem.
 This operational domain provides favorable constraints with limited edge cases to implement robotics and data-driven solutions that automate ground traffic.